SAP-docs/preview.developer.concur.com/src/api-reference/authentication/getting-started.markdown

 This section provides a quick start guide for generating an access token.
 If you are developing an application to be certified for the App Center or as a TripLink supplier, please refer to the [certification documentation](/manage-apps/app-certification.html) for the grant types your application must support.

 For simplicity, we will use the Password grant flow as an example.
-The Password grant flow is used when you need to authenticate a user, using its `username` and `password`.
-This is typically reserved from SAP Concur applications (i.e. where the user's credentials will be captured and stored) but is used here for demonstration purposes.
+This is typically used for user-level SAP Concur partner applications (i.e. where the user’s credentials will be captured and stored) but is used here for demonstration purposes.
+For company level authentication using the password grant, the username should equal the “Company UUID” and for the password, it will be the 24 hour temporary “request token”.

 When making the call, you will use your app's `geolocation` as the base URI followed by the endpoint.
 For example, if your geolocation is https://us.api.concursolutions.com, you will call https://us.api.concursolutions.com/oauth2/v0/token.